What Is Siacoin?

 Further, Sia offers a more flexible storage option for its users compared to other cloud storage providers.
 Its peer-to-peer ecosystem is directly in line with the decentralized, liberating nature of blockchain technology.
 The project’s endgame “is to become the storage layer of the decentralized internet, ensuring privacy and redundancy through decentralization, and entirely replacing existing cloud storage providers.”

-So as Sia–and blockchain–mature going into 2018, we’ll see if it can cut out the middleman and achieve its long-term goal as the new industry standard for cloud storage.
+So as Sia–and blockchain–mature, we’ll see if it can cut out the middleman and achieve its long-term goal as the new industry standard for cloud storage.

 Additional Siacoin Resources